mbrow20/Diss_Fall2019/README.md

 <li><strong>FunctionsImbensRubinVarEst500.R</strong>--Estimates variance of ATE based on algorithm by Imbens and Rubin (2015).
 Must be run after running <strong>Functions5VAR500.R</strong>.</li>
 <li><strong>SensitivityAnalysis</strong>--Performs sensitivity analysis on simulated data.
 Based on design-based model proposed by Imbens and Rubin (2015).</li>
    </ol>
+<p>Functions and data files for running the comparison of software applications (Table 4.24) can be found in the BrowDiss_SASCompareIDB.zip and DataFilesForSASMixedIDBCompare.zip, respectively.
+The <b>ProcMixedPrepAndModelDiss.sas</b> code is the code for preparing the data files for the PROC MIXED SAS function as recommended by OECD (2009).
+The <b>ProcMixWithMacroBRRWithOnePV.sas</b> is the function for running the SAS code with the normalized final student weight. </p>